-Pursuant to the Advisory Agreement and Sub-Advisory Agreement, we shall pay or reimburse to the Advisers for administrative services expenses which include all costs and expenses related to our day-to-day administration and management not related to advisory services.
-For the quarter ended June 30, 2012, we incurred, and the Advisers waived administrative services expenses of approximately \$25,000.
+Pursuant to the Advisory Agreement and Sub-Advisory Agreement, we are required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to our day-to-day administration and management not related to advisory services.
+For the three and nine months ended September 30, 2012, we incurred, and the Advisers waived reimbursement of, administrative services expenses of approximately \$129,000 and \$154,000, respectively.